AtmaHou/Task-Oriented-Dialogue-Research-Progress-Survey/readme.md

 ## <a name="intro"></a>Introduction
-This repo is a dataset survey for Task-oriented Dialogue.
+This repo is a dataset and methods survey for Task-oriented Dialogue.

-We investigated most existing dialogue datasets and summarize their basic information, such download link and size.
+We investigated most existing dialogue datasets and summarize their basic information, such as brief, download link and size.

-We also include leader boards of some dataset to present research progress in the task oriented dialogue fields.
+We also include leader boards of popular dataset to present research progress in the task oriented dialogue fields.

 A Chinese intro & news for this project is available [here](https://mp.weixin.qq.com/s?__biz=MzIxMjAzNDY5Mg==&mid=2650793618&idx=1&sn=dc5e592c5d8b451531383350af76e254&chksm=8f477379b830fa6fb0b5909f6d6a3f85dae44e8a37aa0ab9763df354cabcc9224c211075f127&mpshare=1&scene=1&srcid=#rd)